 If you believe you may not be able to move out on or before the closing date, you should negotiate a post-closing possession agreement with the buyer, sometimes called a “rent-back.”
 Ask the buyer for this as soon as possible, either at the time you negotiate the sales contract or well before the closing.
 The agreement should allow you to stay in the home for a specific amount of time in exchange for daily or monthly rent, depending on the length of time you will remain in the home.
 (In a hot market, however, an eager buyer may allow you to live in the house for a month or more rent-free.)
 The rent should cover your possession (you are now like a tenant in what was once your own home), hazard insurance, and real property taxes for the time you remain there.
 You will be responsible for any damage to the home that occurs during this time.

 Shortly after receiving full payment of your outstanding mortgage loan, your lender should prepare and deliver a release of mortgage to you.
 Sometimes, the lender will send the original release to the escrowee or directly to the county recorder of deeds for recording, but it is important that you make sure the release is recorded and returned to you.

-Keep this release, the HUD-1, and copies of all of the other closing documents.
+Keep this release and copies of all of the other closing documents.
 Your tax preparer may want to see one or more of these closing documents when preparing your taxes for the year of the sale.
 For more information, see the "Selling a House" section of Nolo's website